aragon/admin-plugin/packages/artifacts/README.md

 # Admin Plugin artifacts

-This package contains the ABIs of the OSx Admin plugin, as well as the address of the plugin repository on each network.
+This package contains the ABIs of the OSx Admin plugin, as well as the address of the plugin repository on each supported network.

 ## Installation